All Articles

 Supply reliability is money

 Production line downtime from raw material shortages is one of the most expensive problems in pouch manufacturing.
 A delayed nicotine shipment does not just cost you the ingredient price.
 It costs you packaging labor, equipment idle time, and missed retail delivery windows.
-Choosing a supplier with consistent capacity and reliable logistics is a margin decision, not just a procurement decision.
+A single week of downtime on a modern pouch line can represent $500,000 or more in lost production value.

 Regulatory documentation is table stakes